nasoq/nasoq.github.io/nasoq_docs/docs/getting-started-lbl.md

-LBL is a part of NASOQ repository and is similarly a header only library and do not need installation.
+LBL is a part of the NASOQ repository and is similarly a header-only library and does not need installation.
 Here we explain how LBL C++ API can be used to solve your sparse indefinite linear systems in your code.

 ## C++ API
-An example for how to use LBL in your code is provided in `nasoq/examples` and here we explain the example step by step.
+An example of how to use LBL in your code is provided in the`nasoq/examples` directory, and here we explain the example step by step.
 We assume your project is somewhere like in `nasoq\examples\`.

 First you need to clone the NASOQ repository in your project folder: